 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.
 Tracking these securities real-time is critical.
 For more information about the rate market, contact me directly.
 I’m among few mortgage professionals who have access to live trading screens during market hours.

-Mortgage rates are trending sideways to slightly higher so far today.
-Last week the MBS market improved by +40bps.
-This was enough to move rates lower last week.
-We saw moderate to low rate volatility through most of week.
+Mortgage rates are trending slightly higher this morning.
+Last week the MBS market worsened by -95 bps.
+This was enough to worsen mortgage rates or fees.
+There was a good deal of rate volatility through the week.

-Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) Coronavirus, 2) Domestic 3) thanksgiving.
+Three Things: These are the three areas that have the greatest ability to move rates this week.
+1) The Fed, 2) Domestic Flavor, and 3) Stimulus.

 This Week’s Potential Volatility: High

 For the first time in a long time, geopolitical events will not likely have an effect on rate markets.
 Rate markets will pay very close attention to the Fed and their view on tapering.
 There’ll be a lot of focus on additional stimulus talks as well.

 If you are looking for the risks and benefits of locking your interest rate in today or floating your loan rate, contact your mortgage professional to discuss it with them.